Understanding Colorectal Cancer Screening

 Several different screening tests can be used to detect colorectal polyps and colorectal cancer.
-These include: stool studies to look for occult blood, stool DNA tests, sigmoidoscopy, colonoscopy, and virtual colonoscopy.
+These include stool studies to look for occult blood, stool DNA tests, sigmoidoscopy, colonoscopy, and virtual colonoscopy.

 a.
 Similar to flexible sigmoidoscopy, this is a procedure performed under anesthesia again at either the Somerset Ambulatory Surgical Center or Hunterdon Medical Center (based on your preference and your insurance coverage) where Dr. Sinha uses a longer, thin, flexible lighted tube to check for polyps or cancer inside your rectum and entire colon (or large intestine).
-During the procedure she can find and remove most polyps and some cancers.
-Colonoscopy is also used as a follow up test to anything unusual found during one of the other screening tests (for example, occult blood found in the stool).
+During the procedure, she can find and remove most polyps and some cancers.
+Colonoscopy is also used as a follow-up test to anything unusual found during one of the other screening tests (for example, occult blood found in the stool).
 This remains the gold standard of care for colorectal cancer screening because it allows a trained gastroenterologist the ability to both identify and remove colon polyps all in the same procedure.

 i.
 If polyps or other pathology are found, individuals may require repeat surveillance colonoscopy, sigmoidoscopy, or other screening tests more frequently.

 ii.
 As with any study, there are limitations to colonoscopy.
 Most importantly, a good bowel prep is required in order for Dr. Sinha to see the lining of your colon clearly.
-Missed lesions can occur if stool is present in your colon; it can mask and hide polyps, particularly flat polyps.
+Missed lesions can occur if the stool is present in your colon; it can mask and hide polyps, particularly flat polyps.